Speeding up this blog's deploy process

 0:46 ████ AFTER

 The new system is faster because it caches at almost every step and layer (I/O, compute, network).
-71% of the speed up comes from caching image thumbnails, the rest is evenly spread.
-There’s space for more optimizations but it feels like diminishing returns and I have already reached my learning goals for this mini-project.
+71% of the speed up comes from caching image thumbnails.

 Observations